Robin-Dong/Intelligent-system/README.md

 Okay,that's the simple description of our project.Hope this repository can really help you guys.If you have any ideas or problems,please let me know.

-Below are some pictures(sreenshots from my paper) of this systems.
+Below are some pictures(screenshots from my paper) of this systems.

 **Interface**